Calendar Clock logo Calendar Clock Administrator logo

 Share credentials for connecting, either by sending a message to the loved ones or by leaving a note next to the day clock for those interested.
 Caregivers may also want to be informed about the existence of the day clock, in particular if it can also be used for video calling.

 Add when a visitor is coming over as these visitors like seeing that the person was already aware of the visit.
-This will grab attention and will motivate to also start sending messages.
+This will capture attention and motivate them to start sending messages.

 Add a week overview so visitors can quickly get an overview of what a person will go through during the week.
 Knowing what a person is up to can help in starting conversations and preparing for coming events.